 - Use a secure, manufacturer-recommended fire screen in front of your fireplace.

 - Have your chimney cleaned and inspected at least once a year.

 - Burn clean hardwood that has not been painted or chemically treated.

-- Stay in the kitchen when cooking and turn off the stove and oven when finished.
-Also, be careful when cooking with oil to deep-fry foods.
+- Stay in the kitchen when cooking and be sure to turn off the stove and oven when finished.
+Also, be careful when dealing with hot oil while deep-frying foods.
 Try using a temperature-controlled skillet or deep-fat fryer appliance.

 Be cautious when decorating your home with lights:

 - Use lights accredited by a certification agency, such as CSA, C-UL, or cETL.
 It may be worthwhile to check the federal government’s Healthy Canadians Recalls and Safety Alerts Database before buying or using lights to find out about the latest recalls.

 - Use indoor lights inside your home and outdoor lights outside.

 - Check all light bulbs before putting lights up and replace broken or burned-out bulbs.

 - Inspect the light strings and extension cords that you’ll use, and throw out damaged ones.